back-me-up-scotty/ClawCut/README.md

 `ENABLE_EMERGENCY_RESCUE` — scans the LLM's text response and converts recognized keywords into exec calls if the model forgot to use the tool.

 Scripts down below are examples how to use.
 These are my own scripts I want OpenClaw to call.
-Change to your scripts (if you have some) and set `ENABLE_EMERGENCY_RESCUE = True`
+Change to your scripts (if you have some) and set `ENABLE_INPUT_RESCUE = True`

 ```python
 ENABLE_EMERGENCY_RESCUE = True